Wildlife

 Wildlife are often more scared of you than you are of them.
 Stand your distance and look but don’t touch, throw objects or scare our wildlife.
 Townsville has an abundance of species living in the wild.

 Flying-foxes are native to Australia and are protected under the Nature Conservation Act 1992.
-There are two types of flying-foxes in Townsville:

-Black flying-fox (Pteropus Alecto) Black flying foxes are permanent residents and the largest and the most common type in this area.
-They stay year round, but move from camp to camp.
-Black flying foxes love to eat fruit, pollen and nectar. | Little red flying-fox (Pteropus scapulatus) Little Red flying foxes are the smaller of the two and mostly eat nectar.
+Little Red flying-foxes are the smaller of the two and mostly eat nectar.
 They visit Townsville as they travel up and down the east coast of Australia, kind of like “red nomads”.
-They come in small or very large groups and stay for a few months when their favourite nectar trees are flowering including in the highly valued Dan Gleeson Memorial Gardens. |
+They come in small or very large groups and stay for a few months when their favourite nectar trees are flowering including in the highly valued Dan Gleeson Memorial Gardens.

 There are 8 permanent and at least 12 temporary flying-fox camps around Townsville.
 Dan Gleeson Memorial Gardens and the Palmetum are known hot spots.
-The current roosts can be seen on the National flying-fox monitoring viewer.
+The current camps can be seen on the National flying-fox monitoring viewer.

-Factsheets
+Flying-Fox Factsheets

 Download a copy of our factsheets below.